Entertainment rigging: Fly system

-A Fly System is a complex arrangement of pulleys, counterweights, and ropes combined to raise and lower battens that have equipment hung on them.
+A fly system is a complex arrangement of pulleys, counterweights, and ropes combined to raise and lower battens that have equipment hung on them.
 Counterweights offset the loads of these battens similar to an elevator, allowing for crew members to easily and quietly raise and lower the ropes.
 It lends its name to the motion of the equipment "flying" up and down ("out" and "in" respectively).
 When items are "flown out", they are suspended out of view from the audience in a large space called a fly loft, fly space, or fly tower.

+Arena-style rigging

+Arena-style rigging uses a series of chain motors, attached to the grid by heavy-duty steel rope and shackles, to lift lighting trusses, curtains, LED walls, and set pieces into place.
+Riggers typically pull the chain hook, along with the relevant hardware, from the arena floor to the grid via rope, where they then make the connection to the beams.
+These points are referred to as "dead-hangs" if the chain hook falls directly beneath a beam, or "bridles" if the hardware is attached to two beams so that the chain hook falls between them.
+Points are often drawn on the floor by a head rigger, who uses trigonometry to determine the correct length of any bridle legs.

+Once the points are made, the motors at the bottom are attached to the set, and are able to be "flown" electronically.

 Aerial rigging

-Aerial Rigging, or Circus Rigging, consists of aerial acrobatic apparatuses that support human beings under dynamic loading conditions, and stabilization rigging for large scale fabric tension structures (big tops), is, perhaps, under appreciated in the general rigging field, and may be considered by some to be a separate field.
-However, the principles of physics and the standards of engineering that apply to theatrical and arena rigging still hold true in circus rigging, and much of the same equipment and many of the same devices are commonly used.
-All the same skills apply in this genre as well.
-Automation rigging is used by many circuses, to fly both human beings and scenic or prop elements.
+Aerial rigging or circus rigging consists of aerial acrobatic apparatuses that support people under dynamic loading conditions, such as aerial dance equipment.

-Chain motors and trusses are not used as often in tented circuses as in arena or theater rigging, however arena circuses make regular use of them.
+Automation rigging is used by many circuses, to fly both humans and scenic or prop elements.
+Chain motors and trusses are not used as often in tented circuses as in arena or theater rigging, but arena circuses make regular use of them.
 In both tented and arena circuses, crane-bars or frames stabilized by guy cables, hung from fiber rope block and tackle systems are common, as are systems supporting and tensioning safety nets.

 Wire rigging, both high and low, while simple in principle and application, requires substantial load-path capacity, as wire walkers generally require high tension in their systems.

+Weak link analysis is the process of systematically analyzing aerial rigging for the weakest link or links in the system.
+This is the most common process used by aerial riggers to assess and improve rigging.
+However, it is not the only system used.